-We analyze for Xbox Series the expected, Wuchang: Fallen Feathers, one of the surprises of this summer, which arrives at launch on Xbox Game Pass.
+We analyze for Xbox Series the expected Wuchang: Fallen Feathers, one of the surprises of this summer, which arrives at launch on Xbox Game Pass.

 Don't miss anything and follow us on Google News! |

 After years of development by Chinese studio Leenzee Games, Wuchang: Fallen Feathers arrives as the company’s most ambitious bet, and also as one of the most powerful productions in the country in the realm of soulslike games.
-Published by 505 Games and developed with Unreal Engine, this title not only seeks to compete on an equal footing with genre giants, but also to do so with a deeply rooted identity in Eastern history and folklore.
+Published by 505 Games and developed with Unreal Engine, this title not only seeks to compete on equal terms with genre giants, but also to do so with a deeply rooted identity in Eastern history and folklore.

-The story takes place in a fictional period inspired by the late Ming dynasty, a time of chaos, rebellions, and superstitions, in which a mysterious disease called Feathering is causing horrific mutations among the inhabitants.
+The story takes place in a fictional period inspired by the late Ming dynasty, a time of chaos, rebellions, and superstitions, where a mysterious disease called Feathering is causing horrific mutations among the inhabitants.
 The protagonist, Wuchang, is a warrior marked by this plague, who faces both deformed monsters and the echoes of her own past as she traverses the decadent region of Shu.

 The world she explores is just as ruthless.
 Inspired by the Shu region, in southwestern ancient China, we find lands corroded by disease, where natural beauty and spiritual decay coexist in a broken balance.